Sylvy Kornberg: Career and research

-One large contribution Sylvy made to the work on DNA replication was the discovery and characterization of a contaminating enzyme that was inhibiting the DNA polymerization process they were trying to study.
-Sylvy was able to isolate and characterize the culprit: an enzyme that was degrading one of the DNA building blocks, deoxyguanosine triphosphate (dGTP) by removing its phosphates as a “tripolyphosphate” before it could be added.
-As Robert Lehman, who was a postdoctoral researcher in the lab at the time and is now a professor emeritus at Stanford, puts it, “We were having a major problem with inhibitors of the replication reaction, and she solved the problem.”
+One large contribution Kornberg made to the work on DNA replication was the discovery and characterization of a contaminating enzyme that was inhibiting the DNA polymerization process they were trying to study.
+Kornberg was able to isolate and characterize the culprit: an enzyme that was degrading one of the DNA building blocks, deoxyguanosine triphosphate (dGTP) by removing its phosphates as a "tripolyphosphate" before it could be added.
+As Robert Lehman, who was a postdoctoral researcher in the lab at the time and is now a professor emeritus at Stanford, puts it, "We were having a major problem with inhibitors of the replication reaction, and she solved the problem."

-Her work during her time at Washington University also included research into an enzyme responsible for synthesizing long chains of phosphate groups, called polyphosphate (PolyP) and studying their role in helping cells store and retrieve energy.
+Her work during her time at Washington University in St. Louis also included research into an enzyme responsible for synthesizing long chains of phosphate groups, called polyphosphate (PolyP) and studying their role in helping cells store and retrieve energy.
 In 1955 she isolated an enzyme from E. coli bacteria that synthesized PolyP and named it polyphosphate kinase (PPK).
 This was the second example of enzymatic catalysis of a polymer.
-Arthur Kornberg returned to the study of PolyP in his later research years, after Sylvy's passing.

 In 1959, the Kornbergs moved to California, where Arthur had accepted a position as chief of biochemistry at Stanford University.
 Sylvy continued to work with Arthur there for a couple of years before retiring.
 At Stanford, she researched how bacteria-infecting viruses (bacteriophages) are able to avoid destruction of bacterial DNA by modifying their own DNA letters through the addition of glucose molecules.
 Sylvy isolated and characterized several of the enzymes the bacteriophages make to carry out this glucosylation.
 After retiring, she continued to review and edit manuscripts from home, and returned to the lab for a couple more years to work with Arthur on studying the mechanism of how the anticancer drug bleomycin interferes with DNA replication.

 Personal life

 Sylvy married Arthur Kornberg in 1943 and they had three sons.
 Sylvy and Arthur provided strong scientific stimulation in the home as is reflected in their sons' career choices.
 Their eldest, Roger Kornberg, became a professor of structural biology at Stanford University and received the Nobel Prize in Physiology or Medicine in 2006 for work on transcription, the process in which the DNA instructions for making proteins are first copied into messenger RNA.
-Their middle son, Thomas Kornberg, became a professor of biochemistry and physics at the University of California, San Francisco, and was the first to characterize DNA polymerases II and III.
+Their middle son, Thomas B. Kornberg, became a professor of biochemistry and physics at the University of California, San Francisco, and was the first to characterize DNA polymerases II and III.
 Their youngest son, Kenneth Kornberg, became an architect and president of Kornberg Associates, which specializes in designing research campuses, buildings and laboratories.
-Sylvy was stricken by a rare neurodegenerative disease related to ALS, whose first symptoms arose in the late 1970's.
-She became confined to a wheelchair, requiring round-the-clock care, and died at home in Portola Valley, California, June 6, 1986, at the age of 69.
+Sylvy was stricken by a rare neurodegenerative disease related to ALS, whose first symptoms arose in the late 1970s.
+She became reliant on a wheelchair, requiring round-the-clock care, and died at home in Portola Valley, California, June 6, 1986, at the age of 69.
+Arthur Kornberg returned to the study of PolyP in his later research years, after her passing.